Six tips for writing your Campaign story

 Tell a story

 It’s the best way to turn your readers into supporters.
 If you can get people to engage emotionally then you’re on the path to success.
-Draw people in by giving them someone to empathise with.
+Draw people in by giving them something to empathise with.

 Be clear and direct

 Use simple language and short, punchy sentences.
 It will make your story much easier to read.
-Keep things honest, straightforward and sincere.
+Keep things straightforward and sincere.

 Ask a question